webis-de/lightning-ir/docs/howto/model.rst

 Cross-Encoder
 -------------

 Say we wanted to build a custom cross-encoder model that adds an additional linear layer on top of the pooled embeddings.
-If we wanted to make this option configurable, we would first need to subclass the :py:class:`~lightning_ir.cross_encoder.config.CrossEncoderConfig` and add a new attribute for the additional linear layer.
+If we wanted to make this option configurable, we would first need to subclass the :py:class:`~lightning_ir.cross_encoder.cross_encoder_config.CrossEncoderConfig` and add a new attribute for the additional linear layer.
 We must also assign a new ``model_type`` to our model.
 For example:

 .. code-block:: python